ybur-yug/git_kv_store_tutorial/README.md

 `git pull origin master`

-And we can get our changes back simply with:
+And we first have to resolve the merge conflict by keeping the web UI's all-caps title, and then we commit that and apply our stash again by using:

 `git stash apply`